-First Plinth: Public Art Award 2019 is designed to offer sculptors an opportunity to extend their practice into competing for public art commissions.
-The winning sculptor is awarded £10,000 to produce a large-scale sculpture for the sculpture terrace at Dora House before moving to a second site at Queen Elizabeth Olympic Park.
-The award theme is Progress.
+First Plinth: Public Art Award 2023 is designed to offer sculptors an opportunity to extend their practice into competing for public art commissions.
+The winning sculptor is awarded £15,000 to produce a large-scale sculpture for the sculpture terrace at Dora House before moving to a second site at the Queen Elizabeth Olympic Park.
+The award theme is Parade.

 This biennial award is open to any artist working in three dimensions, providing a unique and rare opportunity for the winner to build a track record in the competitive arena of public art.

 The fabrication of the winning work is supported by the award, with the winner receiving mentoring from a team of experienced professionals – engineers, consultants and artists – to ensure the concept is delivered to the exacting standards required of work to be installed in public spaces.

 This award is generously supported by the Mirisch & Lebenheim Charitable Foundation

 First Plinth: Public Art Award is designed to closely replicate the public art commissioning procedure.
 The award’s aim is to challenge, yet support the sculptor through this process.
 Like most public art commissions there is a theme and therefore value will be attributed to a well-considered approach to the theme of Parade.
 Open to interpretation and approach, we hope this theme encourages applicants to push the boundaries of their practice.